Abstr4ctz/CooldownTracker/README.md

 *   If you have trouble getting the addon to recognize your changes, try completely exiting World of Warcraft and restarting it.
 Sometimes a simple `/reloadui` command in-game is not enough after modifying addon files.
 *   Double-check that you have entered the spell and item names correctly and that the icon paths (if you added them) are also correct.
 Typos are a common cause of issues.
-*   If you use a default question mark icon for an item and later find the correct icon path, you can edit the `CooldownTracker.lua` file again and replace the question mark icon path with the correct one.
+*   If you use a default question mark icon for an item and later find the correct icon path, you can edit the `CooldownTrackedSettings.lua` file again and replace the question mark icon path with the correct one.

 Enjoy using CooldownTracker to keep track of your important cooldowns in World of Warcraft 1.12!